DecisionsDev/odm-docker-kubernetes/azure/README.md

 ### Create an Azure Database for PostgreSQL

-Create an Azure Database for PostgreSQL server by using the `az postgres server create` command.
+Create an Azure Database for PostgreSQL server by running the `az postgres server create` command.
 A server can contain multiple databases.

 ```console
  az postgres server create --resource-group odm-group --name odmpsqlserver \